jvdzwaan/ocrpostcorrection-notebooks/README.md

     ocrpostcorrection
     ├── LICENSE
     ├── README.md
     ├── colab                                      <- Notebooks to be run on GPU │   ├── icdar-task1-hf-evaluation.ipynb        <- Evaluate Huggingface BERT model for task 1
     │   └── icdar-task1-hf-train.ipynb             <- Train Huggingface BERT model for task 1
-    └── local                                 <- Notebooks to be run locally └── icdar-create-hf-dataset.ipynb     <- Create Huggingface dataset from the icdar data
+    └── local                                      <- Notebooks to be run locally ├── data                                   <- Data generated and/or used by local notebooks ├── icdar-create-hf-dataset.ipynb          <- Create Huggingface dataset from the icdar data ├── icdar-task2-create-dataset.ipynb       <- Create error correction dataset from the icdar data ├── icdar-task2-results-analysis.ipynb     <- Preliminary analysis of error correction results └── perfect_task1+2_output_analysis.ipynb  <- Analysis of evalTool script for measuring performance
 ```